 5. Lewis University School of Aviation pricing page.
 Romeoville, accessed April 2026. https://www.lewisu.edu/academics/aviation/

-6. UIUC Institute of Aviation pricing page.
-Champaign-Urbana, accessed April 2026. https://aviation.illinois.edu/
+6. Institute of Aviation at Parkland College pricing page.
+Champaign-Urbana (Willard Airport, KCMI), accessed April 2026. https://aviation.parkland.edu/

 7. Southern Illinois University Aviation pricing page.
 Carbondale, accessed April 2026. https://aviation.siu.edu/